Ningappa-Hanamanth/Ningappa-Hanamanth/README.md

 ### A passionate developer from Bangalore

 * 🔭 I’m currently working on github ( learning from skillup online )
-* 🌱 I’m currently learning SQL
+* 🌱 I’m currently learning SQL,PowerBI
 * 👯 I’m looking to collaborate on ...
 * 💬 Ask me about ...
 * 📫 How to reach me: ninguha1006@gmail.com